<- Back to main blog

 One of the joys of reading their work is discovering that “classic prose” doesn’t equal stiff, old-fashioned text.
 Instead, it’s an approach that encourages you to write as if you’re calmly explaining something important to an attentive reader.
 There’s a sense of calm confidence—never condescension—that the reader will follow you if you simply state the truth in a clear, straightforward way.

-By framing writing as an intimate conversation, Thomas and Turner make it easy to see how you can strip away jargon, flashy language, and complicated syntax.
-In a world of buzzing distractions, Clear and Simple as the Truth shows that making a strong connection with your reader begins with a bit of honesty—and a whole lot of clarity.
+By casting writing as an intimate conversation, Thomas and Turner make it clear how to shed jargon, flashy phrasing, and complex syntax.
+In a world humming with distractions, Clear and Simple as the Truth shows that building a strong connection with your reader starts with a little honesty—and a great deal of clarity.

 In the authors’ words, classic prose is a style that values clarity, brevity, and directness.
 The writer’s voice is confident but not pushy, self-assured without sounding arrogant.